 In order to conserve the item pool, the operational set of items consisted of both a common set of items shared across forms within an administration and also a unique set of items.
-Approximately 30% of the total form was common across each of the operational test sections within each of the January and May forms.
+Approximately 60% of the total form was common across each of the operational test sections within each of the January and May forms.
 The balance of the forms consisted of different mixtures of items depending on the form.
-The guidelines used to construct the forms were listed in Tables 1.7 and 1.8.
+The guidelines used to construct the forms are listed in Tables 1.7 and 1.9.
 The exact composition of the forms varied slightly based on available items in the pool.

-Table 1.7 January Administration
+Table 1.7.
+Form Construction Specifications - January 05 Administration

-Primary Week Make-Up #1 Make-Up #2.1

-January common January common January common

-set - 30% set -30% set -30%

-Unique Items from Items from January Items from January

-the pool -70% Operational - 35% 2 Operational - 35% 2

-Unique Items from Unique Items from

-the pool -35% the pool -35%

-Field Test Section Field Test Section Field Test Section

-- 2 versions - same as 1 st - same as 1 st

-operational version operational version
+Primary Week Primary Week Make-Up #1 Make-Up #2 Form A Form B Form C Form D Common set - 60% Common set - 60% Common set - 60% Common set - 60% Unique Items from Unique Items from Half of the items from Other half of items the pool - 40% the pool - 40% primary week's 40% from primary week's (same as items in (same as items in - 20% 40% items - 20% Form B) Form A) Unique items from Unique items from roini b) roini A) the pool - 20% the pool - 20% Field Test Section Field Test Section Field Test Section Field Test Section unique items - unique items - same as Form A - same as Form A